 Your comfort is our top priority and we want your experience to be relaxed and easy.
-Cynthia is a very gentle and knowledgeable practitioner who will ensure that you always receive the best possible care.
+Our team are very gentle and knowledgeable practitioners who will ensure that you always receive the best possible care.

 Your initial Cosmetic acupuncture treatment will include an assessment of your overall health to design a personal strategy to help eliminate any underlying causes of premature lines and signs of ageing.

-Cynthia understands that for some leaving the house without makeup on is not an option.
+We understand that for some leaving the house without makeup on is not an option.
 You can definitely come to your session with or without makeup.
-She will remove your makeup for you prior to the treatment.
+Your practitioner will remove your makeup for you prior to the treatment.
 After the treatment session you will have the opportunity to privately re-apply your makeup before leaving.

 Facial Gua Sha with lymphatic drainage